cesc1989/apuntes/Luna/Backend/Direct Access/General Notes Direct Access Restricted Therapist.md

 Description: _Captures if the therapist is direct access restricted or able to treat patients unrestricted._

-Has multiple values: No, "Yes: xxx"
+Has multiple values:
+- No
+- "Yes: MN < 1 year experience"
+- "Yes: NY < 3 years experience"

 **Direct Access State `direct_access_state`**